moogacs/docs.buf.build/docs/bsr/usage.md

 **3. Push to the Repository**

-Push your module to the BSR by running the following command:
+Push your module to the BSR by running this command:

 ```terminal
 $ buf push